davereinhart/cli/doc/aws-batch.md

 When creating the role in the web console, choose _AWS service_ as the type of trusted entity, the _Elastic Container Service_ as the specific trusted service, and the _Elastic Container Service Task_ as the use case.
-Attach the _NextstrainJobsAccessToBucket_ policy you created above.
+Attach the _NextstrainJobsAccessToBatch_, _NextstrainJobsAccessToBucket_, and _NextstrainJobsAccessToLogs_ policies you created above.
 Finally, give the role a name and description of your choosing.
 This document assumes the role name is _NextstrainJobsRole_.